Fiddlehead Ferns

 About Mary Elizabeth Hining

 Mary Elizabeth has always been a painter.
 Painting is how she expresses her joy for life.
-A prolific artist, with a wide range of mediums and surfaces, including, encaustic wax, oil paints, alcohol inks, watercolors, acrylics, and porcelain and glass.
-She lives in Chapel Hill, North Carolina on a small farm with her family.
+She is a prolific artist with a wide range of mediums and surfaces, including: encaustic wax, oil paints, alcohol inks, watercolors, acrylics, porcelain, clay, ceramic and glass.
+She lives with her family in the beautiful mountains of western North Carolina.

 See Mary Elizabeth's portfolio here